Chris Watts, MSWW, CeMAP – Fern Wills & LPAs

 LPAs are not just legal paperwork — they are practical tools that protect both carers and the people they support.

-If you’re a carer and would like clear advice on setting one up:
+If you’re a carer or donor" and would like clear advice on setting one up:

 📞 Call Chris Watts at Fern Wills & LPAs for an honest, no-obligation chat.